romulorosa/simple-webchecker/README.md

 Before running both checker and writer, make sure you have a Postgres database properly setup and a Kafka cluster running as well.

 ### Settings
-The next step would be filling out your database and kafka configuration whithin the file **settings.py** `(webchecker/settings.py)` which can also be done using environment variables.
+The next step would be filling out your database and kafka configuration within the file **settings.py** `(webchecker/settings.py)` which can also be done using environment variables.

 Checkout both **DATABASE_CONF** and **KAFKA_CONF** located at **settings.py** to have a better picture about each information needed.